jessvan/Morgen/md/HP-HowTo.md

 Media Queries, which help text display on different devices by linking to a stylesheet relevant to the targeted device's capabilities. <a href="http://www.pigsgourdsandwikis.com/2012/01/media-queries-for-formatting-poetry-on.html">Liz Castro</a> shows how she used media queries to better display poetry across devices.

-The IDPF brought out a specification for ePub Adaptive Layout <a href="http://www.idpf.org/epub/pgt/">here</a>.
+The International Digital Publishing Forum (IDPF) brought out a specification for epub Adaptive Layout <a href="http://www.idpf.org/epub/pgt/">here</a>.

 ### Future

-Ideally, artist books could incorporate the interactivity made possible with ePub3 with custom layouts which really reflect the unique visual quality of the work.
+Ideally, artist books could incorporate the interactivity made possible with epub3 with custom layouts which really reflect the unique visual quality of the work.
 It's not necessarily about copying the beautiful print spreads of art publishers, or following the highly-customised methods of an App, but looking for ways digital publishing visual books can be improved with the evolving tools avaliable.

 <blockquote>
 "With a proper API (an application programming interface, which allows